 Any high-end facility requires good IT support and infrastructure.
-I have been involved in the design, deployment and maintenance of our file-storage offerings at the CCI.
-This includes management of user and group permissions as well as quota allocation and monitoring.
-I am proficient in Windows, recent OS-X/macOS and several flavours of GNU/Linux on which our file and application servers run.
-I have been responsible for deploying and maintaining several application servers including BookedScheduler for CCI bookings, OMERO for research data management and Zegami to use as a visualisation platform.
-I have a good working understanding of virtual machines as development and testbed servers.
+I have been involved in the design, deployment and maintenance of our file-management offerings at the CCI.
+This involves management of user and group permissions as well as quota allocation, backups and monitoring.
+I also have a good working understanding of virtual machines as development and testbed servers.

 Below are a few exemplar projects I've worked on with CCI users.
 Please get in touch for more details.